gabrielmartinsa/Sentiment_analysis/README.md

 # Sentiment_analysis
-Text mining project for sentiment analysis using word embeddings
+2 Text mining project for sentiment analysis.
+One used word embeddings while the other neural models with the use of Pytorch an fine-tuning models.